Cisplatin 1 mg/ml Sterile Concentrate - Latex free vial stopper

 Method of administration

+The cisplatin solution for infusion should be administered by intravenous infusion over a period of 6 to 8 hours.
 Cisplatin 1 mg/ml sterile concentrate is to be diluted before administration.
-For instructions for dilution of the product before administration see section 6.6.
+For instructions for dilution of the product before administration see sections 4.4 and 6.6.
+Reconstitution as recommended results in a clear, colourless solution with no visible particles.

 Hydration prior to treatment with cisplatin: